 David M. Rubenstein Prize for the Advancement of American History

-The David M. Rubenstein Prize for the Advancement of American History will pay tribute to those who have made significant contributions to promoting knowledge and understanding of American history.
-Founded by financier and philanthropist David M. Rubenstein, the winner will receive $250,000, a citation certificate, and an inscribed bronze medallion at a gala dinner and be interviewed by Mr. Rubenstein.
+The David M. Rubenstein Prize for the Advancement of American History pays tribute to those who have made significant contributions to promoting knowledge and understanding of American history.
+Founded by financier and philanthropist David M. Rubenstein, the winner will receive $250,000, a citation certificate, and an inscribed bronze medallion.
+The winner will be interviewed on stage by Mr. Rubenstein at a gala dinner in Palm Beach on February 20, 2027.

 The annual award seeks to honor a living historian, writer, teacher, filmmaker, podcaster, social media producer, or leader of a professional, philanthropic, or cultural organization who consistently and significantly helps the public to better understand the nation’s past.
-The prize winner each year will be selected by a jury made up of experts from the fields of history, education, publishing, social media, and culture.
-The inaugural panel of judges will include historian Beverly Gage, scholar Annette Gordon-Reed, biographer Jon Meacham, journalist Fareed Zakaria, and Made by Us Executive Director Caroline Klibanoff.
+Each year the prize winner will be selected by a jury made up of experts from the fields of history, education, publishing, social media, and culture.
+The inaugural panel of judges includes historian Beverly Gage, scholar Annette Gordon-Reed, biographer Jon Meacham, journalist Fareed Zakaria, and Made by Us Executive Director Caroline Klibanoff.
 The first three jurors are also Scholar Trustees of The New York Historical.

-Nominations for the David M. Rubenstein Prize for the Advancement of American History will open in July.
-The Prize will be announced in late fall.
+Nominations for the David M. Rubenstein Prize for the Advancement of American History are now open.
+Nominate yourself or someone else at the link below.